datascienceproject2019-codescoop/codescoop-models/README.md

 ## How to install

 1) Generate a virtualenv environment: `./jupyter.sh venv:create`.
-Or you install without it, your call.
+Or install without it, your call.
 2) Activate it by pasting this script's output to terminal: `./jupyter.sh venv`
 3) Install the requirements: `./jupyter.sh pip:install`
 4) Start the notebook: `./jupyter.sh notebook`.
 It should appear at http://localhost:8888